cnichte/basic-electron-typescript-react-starter/README.md

 * A minimalistic (as possible) startingpoint, following the official guides, and avoiding some pitfalls.
 * It was important to me that all dependent packages are up to date.
 * I didn't test the app for all possible and impossible scenarios, only for my very specific requirements.
+* It ist my public playground, where i test out concepts and implementations for my apps.

 Goals